Verification and comparison of four numerical schemes for a 1D viscoelastic blood flow model: Results and discussion

-In Figure~\ref{system_profile} we plot the history profile of flux and pressure at the middle of four representative arteries.
+In Figure~\ref{system_profile} we plot the history profiles of flux and pressure at the middle of four representative arteries.
 All of the numerical solutions agree very well.
 The main features of the pressure and flux profiles reported in literature~\cite{sherwin2003computational,reymond2009validation} are observed.
 The peak value of pressure waveform increases as we travel down the system.
 We can also see the dicrotic notch at artery 1.
 At artery 37, a reverse flow is observed (see Figure~\ref{fig:Flux_37}), which agrees with clinical measurement~\cite{reymond2009validation}.

-The result in this paper is smoother than the result on the corresponding arteries in~\cite{sherwin2003computational}.
-The result with viscosities is closer to the clinical observations~\cite{reymond2009validation}.
-We realize that it is very important to consider the wall viscosities to give more realistic result.
-This agrees with the conclusion drawn by the comparison of numerical results with data from \textit{in vitro} experiments~\cite{alastruey2011pulse,saito2011one}.
+Both $\textit{in vivo}$~\cite{reymond2009validation,holenstein1980viscoelastic} and $\textit{in vitro}$~\cite{alastruey2011pulse} studies show that the models with viscoelasticity predict the pulse waves better.
+This effect is most pronounced at the peripheral sites~\cite{segers1997assessment,alastruey2011pulse}.
+The predictions by the elastic and viscoelastic models are compared at two locations, see Figure~\ref{system_visco}.
+We can clearly see the smoothing effect on the pulse curves at both sites.
+The biggest relative difference is observed on the flow rate curve at the peripheral site (see Figure~\ref{fig:Flux_elas_visco54}).
+This study confirms again the necessity to consider the viscoelasticity in the 1D model.